aphalo/photobiologyInOut/README.md

 ## Warning

-**The functions in this package work with the example files I have access to for testing, but they may not work with your own files as file formats vary.**
+**The functions in this package work with the example files I have had access to for testing, but they may not work with your own files as file formats vary.**